Scaffolder Template Design

 Overloading templates with environment-specific logic Leverage parameterization, conditional steps, and dynamic file templating (fetch:template with values mapping).

-Failing to validate catalog-info.yaml generation Implement CI linting (@backstage/cli template validate) and dry-run assertions to prevent orphaned entities.
+Failing to validate catalog-info.yaml generation Implement CI linting (@backstage/cli catalog validate) and dry-run assertions to prevent orphaned entities.

 Hardcoding repository URLs or branch names Always use ${{ parameters.* }} interpolation and ${ENV_VAR} placeholders for host/org resolution.

-Neglecting RBAC scoping Enforce catalog:read and scaffolder:template:use permissions via CASL policies; audit template visibility quarterly.
+Neglecting RBAC scoping Enforce catalog:read and scaffolder:template:use permissions via the permission framework; audit template visibility quarterly.

-Skipping dry-run validation Mandate backstage-cli scaffolder dry-run in PR checks before merging template updates.
+Skipping dry-run validation Mandate local dry-run testing in PR checks before merging template updates.

 - id: security-scan